 My first exposure to logic puzzles was the "who owns the zebra"-style grid puzzles your elementary school teacher uses to keep you busy, and while I enjoy those (if they're interesting enough), I spend a lot more time on abstract logic puzzles, especially when I can do them in competitive situations.
 (Abstract logic puzzles are like sudoku in that they usually involve filling in cells with numbers, symbols, lines, or colors, based on some constraints.
 Once you know the constraints, the puzzles are language-neutral, so the solver and constructor don't have to share a language.

 Every year I compete in the US Puzzle Championship, which determines the US team for the World Puzzle Championship.
 Most years I perform well enough to be named an alternate (sometimes ahead of people who make the team anyway due to grandfathering rules), but I've never been on the official team.
-I was part of the only B-team the US has ever sent to the WPC (Eger, Hungary in 2005), and we did very well, although our results were officially unofficial.
+I was part of the first B-team the US ever sent to the WPC (Eger, Hungary in 2005), and we did very well, although our results were officially unofficial.
+In August 2014, I attended my second WPC and first WSC (World Sudoku Championship) in London, as a member of the B-team for both events.
+I finally qualified as a member of the A-team in 2017, but unfortunately I couldn't make the trip.

 I haven't been active recently, but I used to regularly attend the American Crossword Puzzle Tournament (if you've seen the film Wordplay, it's that tournament, and if you're eagle-eyed you might see me a few times).
 In my most recent appearance, I came in 18th, finishing second in the B division behind Dan Feyer, who has since won the entire tournament thrice so what can you do?
 I've also won the Westchester Crossword Tournament (a much smaller event) and the community division of the Brown Crossword Tournament.
-Most recently I finished fifth at Lollapuzzoola 2012 in Manhattan.
+Most recently I finished in fifth place at the first Boswords tournament in Boston, and sixth at Lollapuzzoola 2017 in Manhattan.

 A running gag about these events that the puzzles frequently lack instructions, so in addition to solving, you need to figure out how to solve.
 Some people find this annoying, but I love it, as it requires a certain lateral thinking that I've become quite good at.
 I also like the fact that, as opposed to a crossword or sudoku competition where you are required to fill in every square, the goal of a puzzlehunt puzzle is to get to a short answer, and often one can bypass part of the solving via creative thinking (or "wheel-of-fortuning" missing letters in the final clue).
 Thus, analyzing the big picture and determining the most efficient way to get from Point A to Point B becomes a very useful skill.